 Conducting the Experiment

-- Build a template from the “Si Wafer” to represent an Alkaline Textured silicon wafer.
-Alter the morphology of the top textures and interfaces layer.
-Your wafer texture should have random upright pyramids.
+- Apply alkaline texturing to the front of the wafer by altering the morphology of the top textures and interfaces layer.
+Your wafer texture should have random upright pyramids

 |Run No.||Factor Settings||Responses|

-- Run a separate main factor response simulation for an Acidic Textured cell, following the same layout in Table 3.
-Produce a main factor response graph for each factor as well.
+- Run a separate main factor response simulation for the Acidic Textured cell, following the same layout in Table 3.
+Produce a main factor response graph for each factor as well

-- What is the relationship between R at 600 nm and JA,L1?
+- What is the relationship between R at 600 nm and JA,Bulk?

 - Do the main factor experiments suggest any optimum factor settings?